gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/gnat_utility_programs.rst

        $ gnatmake -Ptest_driver
        $ test_runner

-  One failed test with diagnosis ``test not implemented`` is reported.
+  One failed test with the diagnosis "test not implemented" is reported.
   Since no special output option was specified, the test package ``Simple.Tests`` is located in: